mmbman/Katagiri/karma.md

 title: "Karma"
 ---

-Katagiri Roshi gave this two-week “seminar” on *karma* in the summer of 1980.
-Also included at the end of this list is the 1987 talk “Karma in Buddhism”.
+Katagiri Roshi gave this two-week seminar on *karma* in the summer of 1980.
+Also included at the end of this list is the 1987 talk “Karma in Buddhism.”

 It may be surprising to learn that, far from being a side topic, the concept of *karma* is referred to in almost all of Katagiri Roshi’s dharma talks.
 The word *karma* is not always used, but terms like *causation*, *cause and effect*, *action*, *karmic consciousness*, *ālaya-vijñāna*, *the conditioned*, *conditioned elements*, *samskaras*, *personality*, *whole personality*, *culture*, and *“lifetime after lifetime”* are all related to karma.